geomarker-io/st_pm_hex/README.md

 # st_pm_hex

-> a nationwide spatiotemporal PM2.5 exposure assessment model
+> a spatiotemporal PM2.5 exposure assessment model for the contiguous US

 ## using `renv` for package management